jdeluyck/kcoreorg-website/_posts/2025/2025-03-15-taking-back-control-webpresence-part1.md

 # VPS Hosting

-The first thing to pick is a hoster: after some searching I came across [Netcup](https://www.netcup.com/en/?ref=270183) (affiliate link), a hoster based out of Germany, which regularly has deals on their hosting packages.
+The first thing to pick was a hoster: after some searching I came across [Netcup](https://www.netcup.com/en/?ref=270183) (affiliate link), a hoster based out of Germany, which regularly has deals on their hosting packages.
 I picked up one of those deals - a VPS 1000 G11 SE - 4 core x86, 8GB RAM, 512GB storage.
 It's hosted in [Nürnberg](https://en.wikipedia.org/wiki/Nuremberg).

 # Which Linux distribution?

 So, I had a box.
 Now, what to run on it?
-I had the initial idea to go with a fully containerised setup - not going to kubernetes route as I have only one box (k8s is a great ecosystem, but heavily overused IMHO), staying with Docker/Podman.
+I had the initial idea to go with a fully containerised setup - not going the kubernetes route as I only have one box (k8s is a great ecosystem, but heavily overused IMHO), staying with Docker/Podman.

 I quickly found [openSUSE MicroOS](https://microos.opensuse.org/), an immutable linux distribution that is meant for running container workloads.
 The immutable part being something I haven't really dealt with in Linux.
 Added bonus was that this uses [podman](https://podman.io/).